APPLE KEYBOARD TESTER

 F13 Through F20

-Standard Windows keyboards stop at F12.
-Apple extended keyboards include F13 through F20, used for screen brightness, keyboard backlight, media controls, and Exposé functions.
-FlickTool’s Apple Keyboard Tester maps all twenty function keys, making it the only online tester that covers the full Apple function row.
+Standard keyboards stop at F12.
+Apple extended keyboards include F13 to F20 used for screen brightness, keyboard backlight, Exposé, and media functions.
+All twenty function keys are individually mapped here.

 Numpad Clear and Numpad Equals

-Apple numpads replace Num Lock with a Clear key and add a dedicated Equals key that Windows numpads do not include.
-Both are individually mapped in this tester, making it accurate for Apple extended keyboard numpad testing.
+Apple numpads replace Num Lock with a Clear key and include a dedicated Equals key that Windows numpads do not have.
+Both are individually testable in the numpad section.

 Forward Delete